| Hometown | Civilian Occupation |

 Acknowledgments

-Special thanks to Danna Miller Levy, the Friends Historical Library of Swarthmore College, and to the Delaware Public Archives for the use of their photos of Lieutenant Miller.
+Special thanks to the late Danna Miller Levy, the Friends Historical Library of Swarthmore College, and to the Delaware Public Archives for the use of their photos of Lieutenant Miller.
 Thanks also go out the Jewish Historical Society of Delaware for putting me in touch with the Miller family.
-Finally, let me express my appreciation to Bill Conley for identifying his father in one of the photos and providing information about Sergeant Conley’s service.
+Finally, let me express my appreciation to Bill Conley for identifying his father in one of the photos and providing information about Sergeant Conley’s service, and to Myra Miller at Footsteps Researchers for locating a morning report that establishes when Miller joined his final unit.

 Bibliography